d33pk3rn3l/the-haven/the-haven-white-paper.md

 - **Emergency Launch:** Rapid response capability for crisis situations

 **Launch Redundancy:** Partnership with multiple commercial and national providers to ensure continuous access to space regardless of geopolitical constraints.

-## Securing Humanity's Future
-The Haven framework represents the next logical step in the evolution of sovereignty and preservation.
-By leveraging the vastness and relative stability of space, we can create a resilient infrastructure that transcends terrestrial conflict and disaster.
-It is a vision where Swiss neutrality provides the diplomatic foundation for a global collaboration, ensuring that the digital soul of every nation—and the collective legacy of humanity—can endure for generations to come.